Overview

 CSU Theatre produces one full-scale musical each season.

-In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Theatre faculty is required for entrance into the B.A. in Theatre, Musical Theatre Concentration.
+In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Theatre faculty is required to enter the B.A. in Theatre, Musical Theatre Concentration.
 Your program audition is also your scholarship audition.
+AUDITION FOR THE MUSICAL THEATRE CONCENTRATION.

 Study With